jpbonson/UserSegmentationAPI/README.md

 - add what is necessary to deploy on Heroku
 - deploy on Heroku
 - improve code organization/readability according to best practices
-- add better validation for fields
+- add better validation for field 'email'
 - improve README
 - add route for listing users
 - improve logging